 The Water Rules

 That being said, the “hardness” or “softness” of water refers to the water’s mineral content.
 Minerals receive their electric charge (ie. electrolytes) when dissolved in water, and water can provide a more reliable and bioavailable source of minerals than food.
 The main reasons for this are that in the 21st century our soils produce foods with a 30% to 40% decreased mineral content compared to the soils seventy or eighty ears ago.
 Also, foods can contain compounds such as phytonutrients and phytates which interfere with the absorption of minerals.
 Hard water bypasses both of these issues, and when ingesting minerals via hard water none of the minerals are lost to stool.

 Generally speaking, the harder the water, the more minerals it contains (namely sodium, calcium, and magnesium, but also other trace minerals such as zinc, copper, chromium, and sulphur), and the softer the water, the less minerals it contains.
 Wherever possible, athletes should choose harder water sources.
 Of course, not all hard water is created equal and they can differ greatly in mineral concentration.

-The goal is to choose the ones best suited to the athlete’s needs.
+The Water Rules